hyperbit/sudoku/README.md

 The board is loaded from the CSV file as a 2 Dimensional array.
 Cells that contain a '0' are cells that need to be assigned.

 The solver recursively searches cells that need to be assigned and assigns them until they are all assigned.
 Before the cell is assigned a value, the solver first determines if that value is valid. **A value is valid if it is an integer between 0 and 9 such that the value is not already in the same row, column, or 3x3 region.**

+# Unit Testing
+The module `tests.py` contains various testing statements to assert the correctness of the different methods of the `sudoku.py` module.

+Running the `tests.py` requires a couple sample inputs for testing: `sample_input.csv` and `bad_input.csv`, both of which are supplied by this repository.